vebjorre/schoolwork/README.md

 # Folder to show a small sample of my schoolwork.

-Keep in mind that the coding is done to fulfill demands from professors, not to be efficient or very elegant :)
+Keep in mind that the coding is done to fulfill demands from professors, not necessarily to be elegant and clean :)

 ## Deep_learning.py:
 Project in TMA4315 Numerical mathematics.